Pett3r-5/Intro-website/README.md

 # Intro-website
-A presentation website that uses JQuery, bootstrap, google maps API, sends and fetches JSON (AJAX) + uses some basic PHP back-end functionalities
+A presentation website that uses JQuery, bootstrap, google maps API, sends and fetches JSON (AJAX) + uses some basic PHP back-end functionalities.
+The design was done by me as well.